bazhenov/bazhenov.github.com/content/posts/2025-07-activity-monitor-anatomy/index.md

 Memory accounting becomes especially confusing when you consider several categories of "sort of yours" memory:

 - **Memory-mapped files**: When you map a file with `MAP_SHARED`, that memory can be shared across multiple processes.
 The OS technically owns it, even though your process is the only one using it.
-- **Reclaimable memory**: When you free memory, macOS might not immediately return it to the kernel.
+- **Reusable memory**: When you free memory, macOS might not immediately return it to the kernel.
 It leaves it in your process space for potential reuse, similar to Linux's `madvise(MADV_FREE)`.
+- **Purgable memory**: macOS has a concept of purgable memory, which the OS can discard if it experiences memory pressure.
+It's resident in Real Memory but doesn't contribute to memory footprint because it's easily discardable.
+Applications can protect this memory from discarding temporarily (nonvolatile purgable memory).
+In this case, the OS will include it in a memory footprint until the nonvolatile mark is removed.
 - **System libraries (dyld cache)**: This is the big one, and it deserves special attention.

 ### The dyld Cache: macOS's Memory Optimization Trick